"Behold, the heavens, and the heaven of heavens, cannot contain thee" (1 Kings 8:27)

 Here, in brief, is the dispensational position of Acts as it relates to God's chosen people Israel, and as it relates to believers today:

-2. The missing apostle (Judas Iscariot) is replaced by Matthias, restoring the 12, all of whom must be in place so the offer of the millennial kingdom can be made to the 12 tribes of the Jewish Nation.
+2. The missing apostle (Judas Iscariot) is replaced by Matthias, thus restoring the 12 apostles, all of whom must be in place so the offer of the millennial kingdom can be made to the 12 tribes of the Jewish Nation.

-4. On the day of Pentecost the first signs of the great and terrible "day of the Lord" prophesied by Joel are apparent.
-Only Jews are present to hear the word.
+4. On the day of Pentecost the first signs of the great and terrible "day of the Lord" prophesied by Joel are proclaimed.
+The word of God is preached to Jews only.

-6. Corporate Israel at Jerusalem resists the gospel of the kingdom.
-God, therefore, begins to harden part of Israel by opening the door of salvation to Gentiles.
-The salvation of Gentiles (while Israel remains in unbelief) is a "mystery" that would provoke His "chosen people" to jealousy, and would either result in Israel's conversion, or in their hardening and blindness.
-Throughout the entire book of Acts God concentrate on presenting His message of salvation to His people Israel, since prophesy identifies Israel as God's missionary people who will, in turn, lead Gentiles to the Lord.
+6. Corporate Israel at Jerusalem begins to firmly resist the gospel of the kingdom.
+Therefore, in Acts 10 God begins to harden part of Israel by opening the door of salvation to the hated Gentiles.
+The salvation of Gentiles (while Israel remains in unbelief) is a "mystery" that would provoke His "chosen people" to jealousy.
+This inclusion of Gentiles in God's plan would either result in Israel's conversion, or in their hardening and blindness.
+Throughout the entire book of Acts the central theme of God's message is the hoped for salvation of His people Israel, since Hebrew prophesy identifies Israel as God's missionary people who will, in turn, lead Gentiles to the Lord.

-8. As Israel's unforgivable sin against the Holy Spirit nears finality, Israel's covenant status is about to temporarily be put on hold.
+8. As Israel's unforgivable sin against the Holy Spirit nears finality, Israel's favored covenant status is about to temporarily be put on hold.
 God has already introduced the mystery of Israel's blindness.
-Now he is about to introduce additional features of this "mystery."
-None of these features of truth are found in prophecy.
-They had been kept secret from the beginning of time, and are about to replace Israel's prophesied earthly millennial kingdom sphere of blessing.
+Now additional features of this "mystery" will be added.
+None of the features of truth of this "mystery" can be found in prophecy.
+God had kept them secret from the beginning of time, and He is about to replace Israel's prophesied earthly millennial kingdom sphere of blessing with the heavenly blessings of the "mystery."

-10. With the blinding of Israel, all mention of the outward physical signs of the earthly kingdom cease (miraculous powers, tongues, healing, immunity to poison, etc.).
-These kingdom gifts ceased because they all had to do with validating to Israel the blessings of the earthly kingdom which are now placed in abeyance.
+10. With the blinding of Israel, all mention of the outward physical signs of the earthly kingdom necessarily ceased (miraculous powers, tongues, healing, immunity to poison, etc.).
+These kingdom gifts ceased because they all had to do with validating to Israel the ministers and the blessings of the earthly kingdom which are now placed in abeyance.
 (Compare 1 Cor.
 12:28 with Eph.
 4:11 and note the absence of the miraculous sign gifts that pertain to the Nation that requires a sign).

-[Click here for a more detailed version of the above outline]
+[Click here for the more detailed version of the above brief outline]